davidhowell-tx/PS-DigitalForensics/Prefetch/README.md

 # Invoke-PrefetchParser
 Invoke-PrefetchParser is my attempt to parse information out of Prefetch files.

-I've performed only limited testing with Windows 8 and PowerShell version 4 at this time.
+I've performed only limited testing with Windows 8.1 and Windows 7 and PowerShell version 4 at this time.

-Currently hoping to get a copy of some prefetch files from WinXP, Vista, 7, and 10 to extend testing.
+Currently hoping to get a copy of some prefetch files from WinXP, Vista, and 10 to extend testing.

 # Usage
 .\Invoke-PrefetchParser.ps1 -Path C:\Windows\Prefetch\executable-hash.pf